nowaalex/af-utils/README.md

 * maybe pass props via context somehow to avoid memos and deep passing?
 * as models are extensible and most of the logics is taken away from react, it should be easy to implement List
 * improve performance on mobile
-* optimize segments tree batch insertion
 * add footer with column summaries and sorting
 * mobile scroll flickering
-* remove react focus evt
+* maybe remove react focus evt